everettraven/wranglr/README.md

 `status` is an optional function that should be called by `synkr` when determining the "status" to assign to an issue or pull request.
 "status" is a distinctly different value than `state`, as it represents an arbitrary status defined by you the user instead of GitHub's perceived state of the item.
 The function is expected to accept a single parameter (the same parameter as above) and return a string value to set the item's status to.

+`include_mentions` is an optional setting to enable `synkr` to determine the mentions associated with a given item.
+This is a boolean value and defaults to `False`.
+When set to `True`, `synkr` will fetch all comments associated with an issue/pull request and parse out any mentions.
+This is an expensive operation as this needs an API request to be done individually for each issue/pull request.
+You can easily hit the unauthenticated rate limit of 60 requests per hour when extracting mentions.
+The authenticated rate limit is 5000 requests per hour, but is still possible to hit if you are not using this configuration option sparingly.

 ##### Authentication